Subsurface-mobile USER MANUAL

 5. The Dive List

 Most of the actions of Subsurface-mobile center around the dives on the dive list.
 While the dive list is loading from the cloud, a message appears at the bottom of the screen, indicating that the cloud is being accessed, after which the dive list is shown.
-Once the list is loaded you can scroll up and down.
+Once the list is loaded you can scroll up and down through your dive history.
 To upload dives from a dive computer, tap the blue action button.
 If you wish to add a dive manually, tap the + button in the action bar (described below).
 Tapping an existing dive on the list brings up a display of Details View for that dive (see image on right below).
 This includes the dive profile as well as additional information and notes.

 You can view other dives by swiping the Details view to the right (for the previous dive) or to the left (following dive).
 Using the Action Bar, it is also possible to delete the dive (tap the dustbin on the Action Bar) or to view the dive location on a map viewer (Google Maps on Android, the Google Maps web site on iOS; tap the GPS icon on the Action Bar.).